g3rhard/sysops-framework/content/docs/chapter-09-culture.md

   "Culture eats strategy for breakfast, but process eats culture for lunch."
 ---

-> _"Culture eats strategy for breakfast, but process eats culture for lunch."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: